lrq3000/copy-as-markdown/README.md

 ## Usage

+There are three different ways to trigger a copy after selecting a text, all producing the exact same result:

-1. Click `Copy as Markdown` icon in the toolbar.
+1. Either click `Copy as Markdown` icon in the toolbar.

-2. Click the right button and click `Copy as Markdown` menu.
+2. Either click the right button and click `Copy as Markdown` menu.

-3. Press `Alt+Shift+Y` on Windows or `Option+Shift+Y` on Mac.
+3. Either press `Alt+Shift+Y` on Windows or `Option+Shift+Y` on Mac.

+All these methods will translate the selection to Markdown and copy it into the clipboard.

-Can copy content from most LLM/GPT interfaces, including ChatGPT, Claude, Gemini, DeepSeek, Mistral, Open WebUI outputs.
+The extension can copy complex content from most LLM/GPT interfaces, including ChatGPT, Claude, Gemini, DeepSeek, Mistral, Open WebUI outputs.

 A common use case is that it can copy the whole of a ChatGPT chat thread, by first scrolling to the top and then the bottom of the chat to load all messages, and then select all text and tap on the extension's icon.